-Evidence has shown that the vast majority of people who come for relationship counselling benefit from it.
+Evidence has shown that the vast majority of people who come for relationship counselling gain benefit from it.
 For some people, this can be the transformation or restoration of their relationship.
-For others, it might be helping them find a voice, resolve an issue or even bring the relationship to an end.
-We cannot promise any particular outcome, but we will do our best to help you find the best way forwards for yourselves, whatever that might be.
+For others, it might help them find a voice, resolve an issue or even bring the relationship to an end.
+We cannot promise any outcome, but we will do our best to help you find the best way forwards for yourselves, whatever that might be.

 What if there is domestic abuse?

-Our priority is to keep you safe during a session, and your counsellor will have had substantial training and experience to help them to do that.
+Our priority is to keep you safe during a session, and your counsellor will have had substantial training and experience to help them do that.
 If you have recently experienced domestic abuse (or any form), we would discuss it with you and decide together the best course of action.
-It might be that relationship counselling would be appropriate, or it may be that separate, individual therapy would be a better starting point.
+Maybe relationship counselling would be appropriate, or maybe separate, individual therapy would be a better starting point.

-It should be noted that domestic abuse takes many forms, for example, giving the cold-shoulder, name-calling, shouting and aggression, as well as domestic violence.
+It should be noted that domestic abuse takes many forms, for example, giving the cold-shoulder, name-calling, shouting and aggression, and domestic violence.
 Where children are involved, there may be safeguarding issues, too.
-While we have no legal mandate to disclose any form of abuse, we do have a moral and ethical responsibility for your safety and the safety of others.
+While we have no legal mandate to disclose any form of abuse, we have a moral and ethical responsibility for your safety and the safety of others.
 Except in extreme circumstances, we would not make any disclosure without your prior knowledge and (ideally) consent.
 We would talk with you about the limits of confidentiality at the very beginning of our work together.
-If you have any questions about the limits of confidentiality (or anything else), please call us on 0151 329 3637, email email@example.com or ask your counsellor.
-We will be very happy to talk about this with you.
+If you have questions about the limits of confidentiality (or anything else), please call us on 0151 329 3637, email email@example.com or ask your counsellor.
+We will be delighted to talk about this with you.

 Will therapy help me improve my relationships?

 Probably the single most crucial aspect of successful counselling is the relationship you develop with your therapist.
-As, together, you build a secure, trusting relationship, you can start to explore different ways of communicating with others.
-Your counsellor might help you find more effective ways of expressing your feelings, needs and wants, as well as helping you hear and understand the needs of others.
+As, together, you build a secure, trusting relationship, you can explore alternative ways of communicating with others.
+Your counsellor might help you find more effective ways of expressing your feelings, needs and wants, and helping you hear and understand the needs of others.
 As you grow in confidence and self-expression, it is highly likely that you will become more able to form deeper relationships with others.

 Marriage counselling can be difficult.
 Is it worth the effort?

-Yes, marriage counselling can be challenging and, sometimes, quite stressful.
-However, most people have said they made a lot of progress and that it was worth it in the end.
+Yes, marriage counselling can be challenging and, sometimes, stressful.
+However, most people have said they made a lot of progress and that it was worth it.
 Your counsellor will never make you talk about anything you don’t want to address and will always endeavour to provide a safe environment, moving at your pace.

 Will I need to talk about sex?

 Well, that depends on you.
 If you want to talk about sexual issues, your counsellor will do everything in their power to help you feel comfortable doing so.
 However, they won’t push you to talk about anything you want to.
-Many couples experience challenges with regards to their sex life at some point.
+Many couples experience challenges regarding their sex life at some point.
 Talking openly with a professional therapist can make a massive difference.

 What if one person doesn’t want to come?